handongf2/MSCDV/README.md

-# MSCDV
-MSCDV: A Multi-Scale Transformer Framework with Consistency and Dual-View for Multimodal Depression Detection
+# MSCDV: A Multi-Scale Transformer Framework with Consistency and Dual-View for Multimodal Depression Detection
 Coming soon